 There isn’t an effective cure for HIV.
 But there are effective HIV treatments that allow for people with the virus to live a healthy lifestyle.
 PrEP (pre-exposure prophylaxis) reduces the risk of contracting the virus, and ART (antiretroviral therapy) helps keep the virus under control.

-However, the Centers for Disease Control and Prevention (CDC) still estimates that nearly 1 in 8 people may not know they have HIV.
+However, the still estimates that nearly 1 in 8 people may not know they have HIV.
 This makes awareness, education, and advancing treatments all the more urgent.